 A real-life adventure

 The winner and a chaperone will be flown to the treasure's location.
-While Brain Chase cameras are rolling, the winner will unearth and claim the treasure, as well as a $10,000 scholarship.
+While Brain Chase cameras are rolling, the winner will unearth the treasure chest and claim the real treasure.

 Remember, you must pay to enroll in the Online Learning Challenge in order to be eligible to compete for this prize.
 Click here for a complete list of contest rules.